SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azureacs.md

 ## Setting up an app-only principal with tenant permissions
 > [!NOTE]
-> Site collection admin is not able to register add-in with Azure ACS in AppRegNew.aspx by default unless explicitly allowed by the SharePoint tenant admin.
+> Site collection admin is not able to register add-in with Azure ACS in AppRegNew.aspx by default unless explicitly authorized by the SharePoint tenant admin.
 For more information, see [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant#-siteownermanagelegacyserviceprincipalenabled).

 Navigate to a site in your tenant (e.g. https://contoso.sharepoint.com) and then call the appregnew.aspx page (e.g. https://contoso.sharepoint.com/_layouts/15/appregnew.aspx).
 In this page click on the Generate button to generate a client id and client secret and fill the remaining information like shown in the screen-shot below.